-(CC) Aluminum, copper, and nonferrous foundries — Fee Class Two;
+(CC) Aluminum, copper, and nonferrous foundries — Fee Class Two; and

-(DD) Paints and allied products manufacturing — Fee Class Two;
+(DD) Paints and allied products manufacturing — Fee Class Two.

-(EE) Any General ACDP not listed above — Fee Class One.

 (c) Source assignment procedures:

-(A) Assignment of a source to a General ACDP is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.
+(A) Assignment of a source to a General ACDP is a Category I permit action and is subject to the Category I public notice requirements using OAR 340, division 209.

 (B) A person is not a permittee under the General ACDP until DEQ assigns the General ACDP to the person.